Small Manitoba community shaken after body of missing woman found

 “Then after she was found, for the family.”

-Pluschnik was last seen Thursday night driving her green Dodge Caliber.
+Pluschnik was last seen Thursday driving her green Dodge Caliber.
 The temperature was about -25 C that night.

 RCMP found her vehicle abandoned in a snowbank three days later.